ywyher/better-melon/README.md

 > [!note]
 > If you decide to self-host it anyway just keep in mind that this website currently works the best on firefox (the proxy iam using doesn't work on chrome for whatever reason for now)
 > will be fixed in the future tho

+> [!note]
+> the only crucial feature that hasn't been added yet is the definition on hover functionality, you could use yomitan instead for now

 ### Clone the Repository
 ```sh